 Your IP address is essential for sending and receiving information online.
-However, hackers can use it to seize very valuable information, including your location and online identity.
+However, if a hacker knows your IP address, they can can use it to seize very valuable information, including your location and online identity.
 Using this information as a starting point, they could potentially hack your device, steal your identity, and more.

 There are dangers to someone knowing your IP address, but they’re rarely discussed.
-Before we begin, let’s start with finding out what your personal IP address is: What is my IP?
+Criminals can use your IP to launch various cyberattacks and scams against you and others.
+Before we begin, however, let’s start with finding out what your personal IP address is: What is my IP?

 By the end of this post, you’ll know what to protect yourself against and discover ways to hide your IP address.
 Pretty neat.